 For many seniors, staying busy is one of the most important things.
 Having a good time, staying engaged and being social are all things that matter to all of us.
-For seniors, those needs can be fulfilled by making use of America’s senior centers.
-They’re fantastic places with a lot to offer seniors, so keep reading our senior citizen centers guide.
+For seniors, those needs can be fulfilled by making use of America’s senior resource and community centers.
+They’re fantastic places with a lot to offer seniors, so keep reading our best senior citizen centers and activities guide.

 Use this guide to senior citizen centers to learn more about how they can help you.
 Learn how to discover the best senior centers in America.

 What does a senior center do?
 There’s nothing particularly complicated about senior community centers and that’s why they’re effective.
 Senior activity centers are places where seniors come together, offering facilities, activities, and programs that seniors can take part in collectively.
 Those programs are designed to meet the needs of the people in the area who attend the center.

 Senior resource centers are ideal for people who are looking to stay active and get out of the house more often.
 They can also help to bring communities together in ways that wouldn’t otherwise be possible.
 Seniors can grow friendships that can be maintained via the senior centers and out in the community as well.
 They make a big difference in the lives of many people.

 Which Services and Programs Are Often Provided at Senior Centers?